Skip to Content

 7a – 2pBike & Gear Expo Open

-7a – 8:30aShimano Kids’ Fun Ride Registration and Packet Pickup @ Epic Rides Tent
+7a – 8:30aShimano Kids’ Fun Ride Registration & Packet Pickup @ Epic Rides Tent

 8:30aStart Pro Men Backcountry Race